Arc2Angle/masterworks/README.md

 Roles act as the “type system” for Masterworks constructs.
 A role describes what something *is allowed to be used as* in a composition.
 In practice, roles define the valid “slots” that inputs may occupy and the “interfaces” that a composition can fulfill.

-When authoring compositions, you’ll use roles to declare what kind of input each named component expects (e.g., a `material` vs a `component/handle/tool`).
-When consuming a composition (crafting/building a construct), those role constraints are what make the system consistent and predictable.
+When authoring compositions, you define the roles a composition can fulfill in its `roles` block.
+That block maps the input components to specific sub-roles or textures depending on the role type (e.g., a `materializer` vs a `compositor`).
+When consuming a composition (crafting/building a construct), those role mappings are what make the visual rendering and system consistent and predictable.

 - **Material (`masterworks:material`)**: The fundamental building block (e.g., Iron, Wood).
 Materials are leaf nodes in a construct tree: they contribute base properties (like durability) and a visual style (palette + color), and they cannot be decomposed further.
 - **Component (`masterworks:component/...`)**: An intermediate part of a construct (e.g., `masterworks:component/pickaxe_head`).
 Components are produced by compositions that consume one or more materials/components as inputs.